Income Protection for Tradies

 • lifestyle factors

-With fully medically underwritten cover, your insurer will assess you for any pre-existing medical conditions when you sign up for the policy instead of when you make a claim.
+With fully medically underwritten cover, your insurer will assess you for any current and pre-existing medical conditions when you sign up for the policy, instead of when you make a claim.
 That way, your cover is tailored to your individual circumstances.

 Some insurance providers offer income protection policies without underwriting.
-While this might make it easier to obtain income protection insurance, these policies could include broader exclusions and higher premiums than underwritten policies.
+While this might make it easier to take out cover, these policies could include broader exclusions and higher premiums than underwritten policies.

-Ultimately, different insurers tend to offer different definitions and benefits within their income protection cover, so it’s important to compare policies based on benefits, features and price to make sure you’re taking out a policy that suits your needs.
+Ultimately, insurers tend to offer different definitions and benefits for income protection cover, so it’s important to compare policies based on benefits and features, as well as price, before making your final pick.

 Is income protection insurance tax deductible?